MIP’s Non-Discrimination Policy

 The mission of the Ethics Committee includes: (1) the promotion of ethical values within the Institute, (2) the education of candidates and members about professional ethics, and (3) the development of policies and procedures to make these goals tangible and specific.

 While any member of the MIP community can bring ethical questions or concerns to the Ethics Committee, MIP has designated an Ombudsperson who is available to candidates for personal discussion and consultation on any matter of concern.
-Consultations with the Ombudsperson are strictly confidential.
-The Ombudsperson is not a member of the Ethics Committee and does not report to the President.
+Similarly, there is an ombudsman available to members.
+Consultations with the Ombudspersons are strictly confidential.
+The Ombudspersons are not members of the Ethics Committee and do not report to the President.

 The Candidate Ombudsperson is Joan Harrison, who can be reached at (401) 831-3219.

 The Membership Ombudsperson is Linda Luz-Alterman, who can be reached at (617) 354-3215.

 MIP expects all its members to uphold the ethical standards of the professional organization through which they are licensed in Massachusetts (or whichever state their practice is in).
 This includes, but is not limited to, the American Psychological Association, the American Psychiatric Association, and the National Association of Social Workers.